-This bill authorizes municipalities to provide for public or private financing of (1) renewable energy systems, energy produced by such systems, energy efficiency improvements, energy storage, water 1 2 conservation, storm shelter construction, and flood and hurricane 3 resistance projects permanently affixed to each property, and (2) 4 microgrids and district heating and cooling systems, which are not 5 affixed to each property, provided that the property owner's 6 participation contractually continues for the duration of the special 7 assessment.
-These projects would be financed by voluntary special assessments on real property, thereby expanding the "clean energy 8 9 special assessment," established by P.L.2011, c.187 (C.40:56-1.4 et 10 al.), and renaming it the "PACE special assessment," using the 11 acronym for the term "property assessed clean energy."
-Under the bill, 12 owners of industrial, agricultural, commercial, residential property 13 with five or more dwelling units, and property owned by a tax-exempt 14 or nonprofit entity such as a school, hospital, institution of higher 15 education, or religious institution may participate in the program.
+This bill authorizes municipalities to provide for public or private financing of renewable energy systems, energy produced by such systems, energy efficiency improvements, energy storage, microgrids, water conservation, storm shelter construction, and flood and hurricane resistance projects through the use of voluntary special assessments on real property, thereby expanding the "clean energy special assessment," established by P.L.2011, c.187 (C.40:56-1.4 et al.), and renaming it the "PACE special assessment," using the acronym for the term "property assessed clean energy."
+Under the bill, owners of industrial, agricultural, commercial, residential property with five or more dwelling units, and property owned by a tax-exempt or nonprofit entity such as a school, hospital, institution of higher education, or religious institution may participate in the program.

-16 Under current law, the governing body of a municipality, upon 17 application to and approval by the Director of the Division of Local 18 Government Services in the Department of Community Affairs, may 19 undertake the financing of the purchase and installation of renewable 20 energy systems and energy efficiency improvements made by property 21 owners.
-By ordinance, the municipality may provide for a "clean 22 energy special assessment" to be imposed on those properties when the 23 property owner has requested the assessment in exchange for receiving 24 assistance with the initial financing.
-The only projects currently 25 eligible for this program are installations of renewable energy systems 26 and energy efficiency improvements.
-The bill expands the class of 27 eligible projects and the financing methods under a municipal PACE 28 program but removes the requirement that a municipality that adopts 29 a PACE program must obtain approval from the Director of the 30 Division of Local Government Services.
+Under current law, the governing body of a municipality, upon application to and approval by the Director of the Division of Local Government Services in the Department of Community Affairs, may undertake the financing of the purchase and installation of renewable energy systems and energy efficiency improvements made by property owners.
+By ordinance, the municipality may provide for a "clean energy special assessment" to be imposed on those properties when the property owner has requested the assessment in exchange for receiving assistance with the initial financing.
+The only projects currently eligible for this program are installations of renewable energy systems and energy efficiency improvements.
+The bill, as amended, would expand the class of eligible projects and the financing methods under a municipal PACE program but would continue to require approval of the program by the Director of the Division of Local Government Services.